Anitta31052000/CUSTOMER-CHURN-ANALYSIS/README.md

 # CUSTOMER-CHURN-ANALYSIS
-This is a Power BI report   of customer churn analysis.
+This is a Power BI report   on customer churn analysis.